Bayesian Controlled FDR Variable Selection via Parameter-Expanded Latent Knockoffs

 Next, we report results of our method averaged over 100 replicated datasets and perform a comparison of the performances with other procedures for variable selection, with and without FDR control.
 Among these procedures, we include the classical model-X knockoff filter proposed by \cite{barber2019knockoff}.
 In particular, we consider two versions of the model-X knockoff filter, one with the true covariance matrix assumed known, and one with an estimate of $\bm\Sigma$ obtained via the graphical lasso estimator of \cite{friedman2008glasso}.
 Indeed, \cite{barber2020rob} proved that, under certain conditions, the graphical lasso can be used to preserve the FDR guarantees of knockoff filters.
 For both our model and the classical knockoff filter, we fix the FDR threshold at $q = 0.1$.
 The knockoffs were generated using the R package \texttt{knockoffs}, and the covariance matrix was estimated using the \texttt{glasso} package.
 In addition to the model-X knockoff filter, our comparison includes other state-of-art methods for variable selection.
 In particular, we include the Lasso regression \citep{tibshirani1996lasso} and a Bayesian linear regression model with discrete spike-and-slab prior and a Beta hyperprior on the inclusion probability, which we implemented ourselves.
-We also considered the joint edge and regression estimation model proposed by \cite{peterson2016joint}, which we implemented ourselves as a version of our proposed model without knockoffs latent variables.
-The regularizing parameter for lasso regression was determined by minimizing the cross-validated error using the R package \texttt{glmnet}.
+We also considered the joint edge and regression estimation model proposed by \cite{peterson2016joint}, which we implemented ourselves as a version of our proposed model {latent knockoffs layer and a Bayesian variable selection model with non-local spike and slab proposed by \cite{johnson2012bayesian} and implemented in the R package \texttt{mombf}}.
+The regularizing parameter for lasso regression was determined {as the largest value such that the cross-validation error is within one standard error of the minimum}, using the R package \texttt{glmnet}.
 We note that this method does not employ any FDR correction.
-Variable selection for the Bayesian and joint estimation methods was achieved by thresholding the marginal posterior probabilities of inclusion (PPIs) at $0.5$, following the median model approach \citep{barbieri2004optimal}.
+Variable selection for the Bayesian methods was achieved by thresholding the marginal posterior probabilities of inclusion (PPIs) at $0.5$, following the median model approach \citep{barbieri2004optimal}.
 We also considered the BFDR approach proposed by \cite{newton2004bfdr}.